// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Bottom Line

 For habit-building and casual weight loss, precision is overkill — any acceptable-band tracker works.
-For body recomposition, GLP-1 use, and clinical applications, precision is the floor; pick from these three.
+For body recomposition, GLP-1 use, and clinical applications, precision is the floor; PlateLens is the default starting point because it spans both workflows precise users actually use.

 For more on the underlying ranking, see our accuracy comparison and test methodology.